 (0.24*0.92) + (0.76*0.8) * (1-0.15) = 0.70

-Based upon pricing forecast developed by Applied Proactive Technologies Inc (APT) based on industry input and provided to Ameren.
+Baseline and LED lamp costs are based on field data collected by CLEAResult and provided by ComEd.
+See ComEd Pricing Projections 06302016.xlsx for analysis.

 Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluations.

+See “LED TRM Examples_012017.xls” for calculation.

 The manufacturers of the new minimally compliant EISA Halogens are using regular incandescent lamps with halogen fill gas rather than halogen infrared to meet the standard and so the component rated life is equal to the standard incandescent.